 The zodiacal constellation Libra the Scales is a fixture of the evening sky during a Northern Hemisphere summer (Southern Hemisphere winter).
 It’s not the most flamboyant constellation of the Zodiac.
-But you can find Libra fairly easily in a dark sky using two bright stars, Spica and Antares, as guides.
-Using these two bright stars, you’ll be searching for two fainter stars in Libra, which, by the way, have two of the best star names in the sky.
+But, in any year, you can find Libra fairly easily in a dark sky using two bright stars, Spica and Antares, as guides.
+And in 2014, it’s even better!
+This year, you can use the planet Saturn to find the constellation Libra the Scales.
+Saturn will be out all night long, in May 2014 and almost all night long in June 2014.
+Using either Spica and Antares – or Saturn in 2014 – you can find two stars in Libra, which, by the way, have two of the best star names in the sky.

 These two stars in Libra sit about midway between Spica and Antares.
 The stars are Zubenelgenubi and Zubeneschamali, and they mark Libra’s place in the heavens.
 Zuben … what?
-Click the links below to hear pronunciations of these star names, which many have noticed sound a lot like Obi-Wan Kenobi, one of only four characters to appear in all six Star Wars films.
+Click the links below to go to posts where you can hear pronunciations of these star names, which many have noticed sound a lot like Obi-Wan Kenobi, one of only four characters to appear in all six Star Wars films.
 Did George Lucas use these stars as inspiration for the character’s name?
 It would be interesting to know.

 As seen from Earth, the sun passes in front of the constellation Libra from about October 30 until November 22 every year.
 This is probably at odds with what you read on the horoscope page, which probably places the sun in Libra from around September 23 to October 22.
 Keep in mind that astrologers are referring to the sign Libra.
 We’re talking about the constellation Libra.